 Once a conditional permanent resident’s conditional status is removed, the person becomes a permanent resident of the US, also known as a green card holder.

 But how does someone remove their conditional status as a conditional permanent resident?
 There are two types of forms that can be used to remove conditional status.
 People who’ve become conditional permanent residents through entrepreneurship can use Form I-829, while those who’ve become conditional permanent residents through marriage can use Form I-751.

-For years, Moon Law Office’s has helped people through the process of removing conditional status.
+For years, Janet Moon, Esq. has helped people through the process of removing conditional status.

 Applying for Removal of Condition With Form I-751

 When applying for removal of conditional status, those with dependent children must name their children on Form I-751 if their children became conditional permanent residents on the same day as their parent or within 90 days of their parent.